warner-benjamin/optimi/docs/which_optimizer.md

 [Ranger](optimizers/ranger.md) can outperform AdamW when training or finetuning on small batch sizes (~512 or less) with convolutional neural networks.
 It does use one more buffer then AdamW.
 Ranger performs best with a flat learning rate followed by a short learning rate decay.

-[^1]: Or BFloat16 with normalization and RoPE layers in Float32.
+[^1]: Or BFloat16 with embedding and RoPE layers in Float32.

 [^2]: This setting is [mentioned](https://twitter.com/giffmana/status/1692641748445438301) in [*Sigmoid Loss for Language Image Pre-Training*](https://arxiv.org/abs/2303.15343), although it is common knowledge in parts of the deep learning community.